Design, Synthesis & Biochemical Evaluation of Isoflavone Derivatives with Enhanced Potential for Therapeutic Use

 Open all year round

-This is a self-funded, 3 year full-time or 6 year part-time PhD studentship, starting in October 2019 or February 2020.
+This is a self-funded, 3 year full-time or 6 year part-time PhD studentship.
 This project is supervised by Dr Karen Ball.

 On this PhD, you'll study the design, synthesis and biochemical evaluation of isoflavone derivatives for therapeutic use.
 The results from biochemical evaluation will feed back into the design process to enhance our understanding of their structure activity relationship.